Withdraw

 Sian Erickson, MSC SCPHN, Co Chair PFAN.

-Dr Judy Eaton, Consultant Clinical Psychologist, Help for Psychology Services.
+Dr Judy Eaton, Consultant Clinical Psychologist, Help for Psychology Services

 Laura Ferguson, Independent researcher in autism and parental blame.